 - Hamilton MA, Murray BR, Cadotte MW, Hose GC, Baker AC, Harris CJ, Licari D (2005) Life-history correlates of plant invasiveness at regional and continental scales.
 Ecology Letters 8: 1066–1074.

 Brad has teaching and supervision interests in ecology and conservation.
 He is currently the subject coordinator of 91309 Biodiversity Conservation.
-He supervises MSc, PhD, Honours, and internship research projects.
+He supervises PhD, MSc, Honours, and internship projects in his research area.